 My Office won the Nomad Capitalist Award for best co-working space in 2016.
-Their newest branch is in Casco Viejo on Avenida B but their original office is in the Credicorp building on Calle 50 and houses freelancers from Panama and beyond.
-The space is well lit with a fabulous skyline view of the city, and the walls are emblazoned with Instagram-ready captions and motivational messaging.
+Their newest branch is in Casco Viejo on Avenida B but their original office is in the Credicorp building on Calle 50, and it houses freelancers from Panama and beyond.
+The space is well-lit with a fabulous skyline view of the city, and the walls are emblazoned with Instagram-ready captions and motivational messaging.
 You feel instantly comfortable here.
-Memberships start at $99 per month, which is rather economical given what’s included in the packages, and in comparison to other spaces in Panama.
-The three friendly founders are available to assist members during the hours of 9-5 pm, and are all English speaking, making it a very convenient place for ex-pats.
-My Office can be your office 24 hours a day, seven days a week.
+The friendly founders are all English-speaking, making it a very convenient place for international visitors.

 Selina Casco Viejo

-What started off as a hostel in the sleepy Panamanian town of Pedasí has turned into a global brand that blends hostel, hotel, nightlife — and coworking?
-Yes, Selina in Casco Viejo has a dedicated coworking station with day passes available for non-residents.
-Once you’re done, congratulate yourself for your hard work with a trip to the rooftop bar and restaurant (Tacos la Neta) for sunset with nibbles and tipples.
+What started off as a hostel in the sleepy Panamanian town of Pedasí has turned into a global brand that blends hostel, hotel, nightlife — and coworking.
+Selina in Casco Viejo has a dedicated coworking station with day passes available for non-residents.
+Once the workday is done, you can head upstairs to the rooftop bar and restaurant (Tacos la Neta) for sunset with nibbles and tipples.

 Panama Coworking Center